 Meaning of Lavender Flowers

-The generalized meaning behind Lavenders is quite contrasting to the beauty it beholds.
-The blooming of these florals sends the meaning of constancy – its beauty unchanging yet still admirable through time.
+The lavender flower meaning is quite contrasting to the beauty it beholds.
+One of the most common meanings of the lavender is that it is a flower of constancy – its beauty unchanging yet still admirable through time.
+That is just one of the many lavender meanings.

-Lavenders can also mean humility – with each of its buds and blossoms come to the simplicity of its sweet fragrance adored by many.
+This lovely herb can also mean humility – with each of its buds and blossoms come to the simplicity of its sweet fragrance adored by many.
+It also means feminine beauty and physical beauty.

-Here is what makes it a contrast, Lavenders are said to mean sadness, failure, and distrust.
+Here is what makes it a contrast, lavender meaning can also stand for sadness, failure, and distrust despite its many flower colors.
 And from where this meaning stems from – luckily, is masked by its constancy and humility.

 What does a White Lavender Flower Mean?

-It is not often you come across a white Lavender but if ever you get a chance to, this means good luck!
-It also means to stay faithful and true if you want that good luck coming your way!
+It is not often you come across a white lavender but if ever you get a chance to, this means good luck!
+These white flowers also mean to stay faithful and true if you want that good luck coming your way!

 What does a Blue Lavender Blossom Symbolize?

-Fields of Lavenders with blue petals are often associated as symbols of serenity and calm.
+Fields of cool blue lavenders are often associated as symbols of serenity and calm.
 More often than not, such blossoms are also symbolic of loyalty and pure commitment.

 What does a Pink Lavender Floret Indicate?